-Feeling rested and having taken care of the usual tasks (do my laundry, edit some photos, write a blog-post and re-supply, not specifically in that order), I felt ready to hit the road again.
-While Sarah and Rapha opted for a more northerly and busier road for the first part of the journey to Huamachuco, I chose to follow the bikepacking route via Jesus and Cachachi.
-While powering along the first long climb of the route, big dark rainy clouds gathered over Cajamarca behind me.
-I kept hoping that they would head west and spare me but inevitably around 3PM the rain caught up with me and forced me to hide in an empty shepherd’s hut for a whole hour.
-Once the deluge had passed, I hopped on the bike again to continue the ascent to the 3980m pass in a thick fog.
-Luckily just as I reached the top the clouds dissipated, offering (as always) stunning views of the surrounding mountains.
+Feeling rested and having taken care of the usual tasks (do my laundry, edit some photos, write a blog post and re-supply, not specifically in that order), I am ready to hit the road again.
+While Sarah and Rapha opt for a more northerly and busier road for the first part of the journey to Huamachuco, I choose to follow the bikepacking route via Jesus and Cachachi.
+While powering along the first long climb of the route, big dark rainy clouds gather over Cajamarca behind me.
+I keep hoping that they will head west and spare me but inevitably around 3 PM the rain catches up with me and forces me to hide in an empty shepherd’s hut for a whole hour.
+Once the deluge has passed, I hop on the bike again to continue the ascent to the 3980m pass in a thick fog.
+Luckily, just as I reach the top, the clouds dissipate, offering (as always) stunning views of the surrounding mountains.

 To be continued…

 More photos of Peru can be found here!